-Infertility beta HCG levels are not straight forward indicators of pregnancy.
-While there is a correlation between the health of the pregnancy and beta levels, it requires an experienced professional to make an accurate sense of it.
+Beta HCG levels are not straight forward indicators of pregnancy.
+While there is a correlation between the health of the pregnancy and beta HCG levels, it requires an experienced professional to make an accurate sense of it.

 HCG ( also known as beta HCG or just beta) is a very special molecule.
 It's full form is human chorionic gonadotropin, which is quite a mouthful !
-It's unique in that it's produced only by the placenta ( very very rarely, it's also produced by some ovarian and testicular tumors).
+It's unique in that it's produced only by the cells of the placenta called the trophoblast.
 This means that for all practical purposes, it's found only in pregnant women and is, therefore, a very good marker for pregnancy.

 Since the HCG is produced by the placenta, the levels of HCG rise as the pregnancy develops, and there is a very good correlation between the health of the pregnancy and the HCG level for the first few weeks of the pregnancy ( from about week 4 - week 7, as calculated from the LMP, last menstrual period).

 However, it can be hard to make sense of your HCG blood levels.
 Let's look at some of the pitfalls in monitoring your beta levels.